Ashley Danny

 Program Coordinator

-Ashley is a Program Coordinator for the Youth and Family Training Institute (YFTI) which is a part of the University of Pittsburgh.
-She is responsible for tracking, verifying/entering, and auditing data for counties across Pennsylvania along with numerous grants her team supports which are funded by the Substance Abuse and Mental Health Services Administration (SAMHSA).
+Ashley Danny is a Program Coordinator for the Youth and Family Training Institute (YFTI) which is a part of the University of Pittsburgh.
+She is responsible for tracking, verifying, entering, and auditing data that is received from counties implementing High Fidelity Wraparound in Pennsylvania as well as numerous grants her team supports which are funded by the Substance Abuse and Mental Health Services Administration (SAMHSA).
+She is also responsible for helping to train various grant partners in data collection training, helping to create research surveys and analyzing results, and presenting data results at conferences.
+Her work ensures accuracy and consistency in data that can then be used to support program sustainability and success through data-driven decision-making.